evanrupert/telebrew/README.md

 #### Other optional configuration settings
 - `polling_interval`: (Integer) Amount of time in milliseconds between polling for updates, defaults to 1000
-- `timeout_interval`: (Integer) Amount of time in milliseconds to wait after network timeout before trying again
+- `timeout_interval`: (Integer) Amount of time in milliseconds to wait after network timeout before trying again, defaults to 200

 ## Usage
 In order to use telebrew you must use it in a module like this: